Nyi-NyiSoe/sonique-mobile/README.md

 ## License

 This project’s license is not specified.
-If you intend to open source it, consider adding a LICENSE file (e.g., MIT, Apache-2.0).

 ## Acknowledgements